-If stringp is non-NULL, strsep() shall find the first token in the string referenced by stringp, where tokens are delimited by characters in the string delim.
-This token shall be terminated with a \0 character by overwriting the delimiter, and stringp shall be updated to point past the token.
-In case no delimiter was found, the token is taken to be the entire string referenced by stringp, and the location referenced by stringp is made NULL.
+If *stringp is NULL, the strsep() function returns NULL and does nothing else.
+Otherwise, this function finds the first token in the string *stringp, where tokens are delimited by symbols in the string delim.
+This token is terminated with a \0 character (by overwriting the delimiter) and *stringp is updated to point past the token.
+In case no delimiter was found, the token is taken to be the entire string *stringp, and *stringp is made NULL.

 The strsep() function returns a pointer to the token, that is, it returns the original value of *stringp.

 The strsep() function was introduced as a replacement for strtok(), since the latter cannot handle empty fields.
 However, strtok() conforms to ANSI-C and hence is more portable.

 This function suffers from the same problems as strtok().
 In particular, it modifies the original string.
 Avoid it.